eoos-systems/eoos-project-sample-applications/README.md

 #### 2.1.
 Hello, World Application

+The application is located after the project is built on
+- Linux: *REPOSITORY/APPS/codebase/app-hello-world* (in the examples below)
+- Windows: *REPOSITORY/APPS/codebase/app-hello-world/RelWithDebInfo*
-The application is located in *REPOSITORY/APPS/codebase/app-hello-world* directory on Linux or *REPOSITORY/APPS/codebase/app-hello-world/RelWithDebInfo* directory on Windows, and after the project is built, we need to go to the application directory by executing the command below.
+We need to go to the application directory by executing the command below.

 ```
 REPOSITORY/APPS/build$ cd codebase/app-hello-world